-In a denomination where the average first call is less than two and a half years, this program, developed by the committee of the judicatory responsible for congregation and pastoral relations, has shown the power of peer learning groups to allow members to learn more about themselves, their leadership style, their congregations and ministry context, and also to adjust their ways of leading to fit the current circumstances.
+In a denomination where the average first call is less than two and a half years, this program has shown the power of peer learning groups to allow members to learn more about themselves, their leadership style, their congregations and ministry context, and also to adjust their ways of leading to fit the current circumstances.
 There has also been a great sense of camaraderie formed in this group, allowing for a sense of support in a field where support is often not forthcoming for those in leadership positions.
 The fact that all members of this group have also served in leadership roles outside of their particular call indicates that leadership has been cultivated for more than just the local congregation or healthcare setting, but rather for the broader church.